-While Khan Academy does offer the four official full-length practice tests that you can take in one sitting, most of the time you will only answer about 5-10 questions at a time.
+While Khan Academy does offer the eight official full-length practice tests that you can take in one sitting, most of the time you will only answer about 5-10 questions at a time.
 The real SAT is long, and if you only answer questions in short quizzes, you won’t know how you hold up during a 3-4 hour long exam.
 You may know all the content but get exhausted after 2 hours and make silly mistakes.
 Taking full-length practice tests lets you know how long tests affect you and also builds up your endurance.

 If you haven't been taking complete practice tests, taking the entire SAT at once can be an exhausting experience.